Remember to Take Care of YOUR Future Too with a Solid Retirement Plan

 I wasn’t surprised to find out that I was the only one struggling with what to do with our finances.
 I double-checked to make sure that we were maxing out what my husband’s employer will match and we found out we needed to adjust our contributions slightly.
 It was only $5 a paycheck but it will pay off big time down the road.
 Today, many Americans households have virtually no retirement savings.
 This shortfall is especially critical for people in their late 40s and older, who are only years away from retirement.

 Taking steps to take control of your retirement planning could have a positive impact in many areas of your life.
 More than half of people in their 40s and 50s say that feeling more confident about saving for retirement would help them feel less stressed (54%).
 And 46% would be happier knowing they are taking care of their family’s future.
 I know I feel better after working through the AARP website AceYourRetirement.org.
-We’ve been savvy with our money - paid off car loans ahead of schedule, lived debt free for awhile...I know we are capable of achieving large financial goals.
+We’ve been savvy with our money - paid off car loans and the payday loans online ahead of schedule, lived debt free for awhile...I know we are capable of achieving large financial goals.
 But I just wasn’t sure where to start.
 Now I feel much more confident and you can too.

 Where will you start with your retirement planning?
 What’s your biggest challenge today?